VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Experiments

 \subsubsection{Robot Control}

-\spaceaftersection \textbf{Target and source benchmarks.}\quad For evaluation on the \textbf{target domain}, we consider both simulated and real-world robotic environments.
-In simulation, we use the evaluation set of VIMA-Bench~\citep{jiang2023vimabench}, which organizes tasks into three levels of difficulty: L1 (Object Placement), where all objects have been seen during training; L2 (Novel Combination), where objects seen during training appear in new pairings or contexts; and L3 (Novel Objects), where objects entirely unseen during training are introduced.
+\textbf{Target and source benchmarks.}\quad For evaluation on the \textbf{target domain}, we consider both simulated and real-world robotic environments.
+In simulation, we use the evaluation set of VIMA-Bench~\cite{jiang2023vimabench}, which organizes tasks into three levels of difficulty: L1 (Object Placement), where all objects have been seen during training; L2 (Novel Combination), where objects seen during training appear in new pairings or contexts; and L3 (Novel Objects), where objects entirely unseen during training are introduced.
 Together, these levels measure generalization from familiar training conditions to progressively more challenging distributions.
 In the real-world setting, we evaluate on three tabletop manipulation tasks: T1) Place the \texttt{\{object\}} on the plate, T2) Pick up and rotate \texttt{\{object\}} by \texttt{\{angle\}}; and T3) Move all \texttt{\{color\}} objects onto the plate.
-Examples of each task and a list of objects used is provided in Appendix \ref{sec:appendix_details_realworld_robot}.For \textbf{source domain} evaluation of VLMs, we use the human-activity video benchmarks Ego-in-Exo (Exo RGB), NeXTQA, VideoMME, and ADL-X.
+Examples of each task and a list of objects used is provided in the Appendix.
+On these robotic control benchmarks, the reported accuracy corresponds to the success rate across all robot manipulation tasks.
+For \textbf{source domain} evaluation of VLMs trained on both real and simulated robotic environments, we use the human-activity video benchmarks Ego-in-Exo (Exo RGB), NeXTQA, VideoMME, and ADL-X.